Songonge/Power-BI-Projects/Credit Scoring Analysis/Credit_Scoring_Report.md

 5. Create an interactive dashboard via Power BI or Looker Studio to visualize the model results.

 ## About the Dataset
 The dataset was downloaded from Kaggle using the link provided by the Recruitment Team.
-It contains 1000 entries with 20 categorial/symbolic attributes prepared by Prof. Hofmann.
+It contains 1000 entries with 20 categorical/symbolic attributes prepared by Prof. Hofmann.
 In this dataset, each entry represents a person who takes credit from a bank.
-Each person is classified as having good or bad credit risks according to the set of attributes.
+Each person is classified as having good or bad credit risk according to the set of attributes.
 [Link to the dataset](https://www.kaggle.com/datasets/kabure/german-credit-data-with-risk?resource=download)

 The dataset was made of 1000 rows and 11 columns with demographic and financial information.
 The columns are described as follows: